ibecom/ibFinder/README.md

 This is a tool to find out, explore and configure Bluetooth Smart beacons managed under the server-side Content Management System / Customer Self-Management (CMS/CSM) produced by iBecom LLC.

-ibFinder fully supports iBecom beacons to configure, firmware update, monitor with post data to server and RSSI graph visualization.
+ibFinder fully supports iBecom beacons to configure, firmware update, monitor and post data to server and RSSI graph visualization.

-ibFinder supports Kontakt beacons to configure, monitor with post data to server and RSSI graph visualization.
+ibFinder supports Kontakt beacons to configure, monitor and post data to server and RSSI graph visualization.
 It works better, more stable and user-friendly than official Kontakt application.
 You need to know Kontakt DevCode to use ibFinder.

 ibFinder supports Estomote beacons to monitor and RSSI raph visualization.